kyma-project/telemetry-manager/docs/user/03-traces.md

 Cause: It can happen due to a variety of reasons.
 For example, a possible reason may be that the backend is limiting the ingestion rate.

 Remedy:

 1. Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
 Also, check your observability backend to investigate potential causes.
-2. If backend is limiting the rate by refusing spans, try the options desribed in [Gateway Buffer Filling Up](#gateway-buffer-filling-up).
+2. If the backend is limiting the rate by refusing spans, try the options desribed in [Gateway Buffer Filling Up](#gateway-buffer-filling-up).
 3. Otherwise, take the actions appropriate to the cause indicated in the logs.

 ### Custom Spans Don’t Arrive at the Backend, but Istio Spans Do